pdxrod/blockchain_explorer/README.md

 There are many already out there.
 I wrote this blockchain explorer to learn Elixir, Phoenix, and Blockchain.

-I couldn't have done it without https://github.com/pcorey/hello_blockchain
+I couldn't have done it without [github.com/pcorey/hello_blockchain](https://github.com/pcorey/hello_blockchain)

+It can be seen running at [http://subcryption.com/](http://subcryption.com/)

 3 December 2018 - tested with Elixir 1.7.2, Erlang/OTP 21 and bitcoind version 0.15.99.0